ValiMail/arc_test_suite/README.md

 ```

 ## Running the Suite
 Included is an example python harness for running the test suite.
 The harness takes as input the suite to run(sign/validate), and a command line tool which performs the operation.
 A DNS server with the key records is started on a local port during suite execution.
 More details are provided by ./testarc.py -h.
-Dependencies for this script are documented in requirements.txt
+Dependencies for this script are documented in requirements.txt.
+OpenARC, dkimpy, & dummy runners are found in the runners directory.

+## Modifying the suite
+There are various tools for generating and modifying parts of the suite, found in the sig_gen directory.
+See the Readme file in that directory for more information.